Home renovations in The Bahamas that bring a building back

 Kitchen & bath

-Layouts, millwork and finishes built for island humidity — by the crews who self-perform the carpentry.
+Layouts, millwork and finishes built for island humidity — with careful carpentry coordination and finish planning.

 Whole-house gut